aidyp/adp/content/post/internet-explorer.md

 ```
 picard@voyager: traceroute 93.184.216.34
 /* prior hops */
-7  62.6.201.145 (62.6.201.145)  16.680 ms  14.572 ms  14.565 ms
+7  62.6.201.145 (62.6.201.145)  16.680 ms
 /* later hops */
 ```
 The first number, `7` is the index of the hop.
-In this case, it's the 7th router along the path. `(62.6.201.145)` is the address of that router. `16.860ms 15.572ms 14.565ms` are the total times taken between sending the packet from the source machine, and receiving the error message from the router.
-The internet is sometimes unreliable, so `traceroute` sends multiple packets for accuracy.
+In this case, it's the 7th router along the path. `(62.6.201.145)` is the address of that router. `16.860ms` is the total time taken between sending the packet from the source computer, `voyager`, and receiving the error message from the router.

 ### houston, we need a visual